azatgoktas/AnimatedTextFieldCounter/README.md

 #### Storyboard Support.
 - Drag and drop a UITextField from Object Library.
 - Go to identity inspector and set class to AnimatedTextFieldCounter.
-- And go back to Attribituse Inspector.
+- And go back to Attributes Inspector.
 Here we go!
 - ![Storyboard](https://github.com/azatgoktas/AnimatedTextFieldCounter/blob/master/ScreenShots/setup.png)

 #### Using the delegate